Mid-Year Winter Orientation Schedule

 Come and check out all the clubs and organizations available to you on campus.

-Come and test your skills and meet some students from the College Activities Council (CAC)!
+Come meet some students from the College Activities Council (CAC)!

 (Optional)

-Make an appointment with the following faculty regarding your interests
+New Students are invited to make an appointment with the following faculty regarding their area of interest:

 Pre-Law Information

-Dr. Christopher McMillion, Assistant Professor of Government and Foreign Affairs
+Dr. Celia Carroll Jones, Myers Associate Professor of Government and Foreign Affairs

 Hampden-Sydney College has a strong tradition of placing students in top law schools, and many of our alumni go on to prestigious and important careers in law.
 In your pre-law meeting, you will explore the wide range of possibilities and opportunities for students interested in a career in the legal field as well as the steps to get there while at the College.